thybag/PHP-SharePoint-Lists-API/readme.md

 Using the PHP SharePoint Lists API, you can easily create, read, edit and delete from SharePoint list.
 The API also has support for querying list metadata and the list of lists.

-Tested against SharePoint 2007 & SharePoint Online.
+Known to work with: SharePoint 2007, SharePoint Online.

 ### Usage Instructions

+#### Installation

 Download the WSDL file for the SharePoint Lists you want to interact with.
 This can normally be obtained at:
     `sharepoint.url/subsite/_vti_bin/Lists.asmx?WSDL`

-If you are using [composer](http://getcomposer.org/) , just add `thybag/php-sharepoint-lists-api` to your `composer.json` and run composer.
+If you are using [composer](http://getcomposer.org/), just add `[thybag/php-sharepoint-lists-api](https://packagist.org/packages/thybag/php-sharepoint-lists-api)` to your `composer.json` and run composer.

     {
         "require": {